 \section{Abstract}

-Moral alignment has emerged as a widely adopted approach for regulating the behavior of pretrained language models (PLMs), typically through fine-tuning or model editing on curated datasets.
+Moral alignment has emerged as a widely adopted approach for regulating the behavior of pretrained language models (PLMs), typically through fine-tuning on curated datasets.
+Gender stereotype mitigation is a representational task within the broader application of moral alignment.
 However, this process often comes at the cost of degraded downstream task performance.
-Prior studies commonly aim to achieve a performance trade-off by encouraging PLMs to selectively forget stereotypical knowledge through carefully designed fairness objectives, while preserving their helpfulness.
-In this short paper, we investigate the underlying mechanisms of the performance trade-off in the context of mitigating gender stereotypes, through the lens of forgetting and the fairness objective.
-Our analysis reveals the limitations of current fairness objective in achieving trade-off by demonstrating that: (1) downstream task performance is primarily driven by the overall forgetting level; (2) selective forgetting of stereotypes tends to increase overall forgetting; and (3) general solutions for mitigating forgetting are ineffective at reducing overall forgetting and fail to improve downstream task performance. ~\textit{ \textbf{Warning}: examples in this paper are stereotypical and may be offensive.}
+Prior studies commonly aim to achieve a performance trade-off by encouraging PLMs to selectively forget only stereotypical knowledge through carefully designed fairness objective, while preserving their language modeling capability (overall forgetting).
+In this short paper, we investigate whether the performance trade-off can be achieved through the lens of forgetting and the fairness objective.
+Our analysis shows that the large datasets needed for satisfactory fairness highlight the limitations of current fairness objectives in achieving an effective trade-off: (1) downstream task performance is strongly correlated with overall forgetting; (2) selective forgetting reduces stereotypes, but overall forgetting increases. and (3) general solutions for alleviating forgetting are ineffective at reducing the overall forgetting and fail to improve downstream task performance. ~\textit{ \textbf{Warning}: examples in this paper are stereotypical and may be offensive.}